oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/1-vpc-secondary-cidr-and-subnets.md

         securityGroupSelector:
             karpenter.sh/discovery: "${CLUSTER_NAME}"
     ```
-- The tags that start with `kubernetes.io/*` are required, and the ones that start with `alpha.eksctl.io/` are only applied when you create it with eksctl.
-- For `kubernetes.io/role/*` tag, follow the below rules:
-    - Public Subnets: `kubernetes.io/role/elb,Value=1`
-    - Private Subnets: `kubernetes.io/role/internal-elb,Value=1`

 ```bash title="Find the NodeGroup Subnets and tag them: karpenter.sh/discovery=${CLUSTER_NAME}"
 # We need to keep the original EKS Node Group configuration